 The former First State Bank of Merricourt was also a bar later in its life.
 When we first visited in 2005, the glass was still in the panes and the door on the hinges.
 By 2011, it appeared to have deteriorated considerably.
 Below: the bank as it appeared in 2014.

 We’ve occasionally encountered a bank vault standing alone in a vacant lot, like the one in Silva, North Dakota, and it’s usually a dead giveaway that you’re standing where the bank once stood.
 In this case, you can see the vault in its original context, at the back of the building.
 The floor has sunken considerably since 2011, and the roof gets worse by the day.
 Absent heroic intervention, that vault will be the last thing standing one day.

 Author Keith Norman contributed a story about a robbery in Merricourt.

 Merricourt originally stood as a farm post office a few miles away, but was relocated here when the Soo Line railroad came through.
 The name “Merricourt” was an English name that the first postmaster found in a novel.

 We’ve yet to see another brick elevator, but we’re told there’s one in Beach, ND.

 We’ve enjoyed our visits to Merricourt immensely over the years.
 It’s very quiet and peaceful, and so picturesque, we chose to feature it in our third hardcover book, Ghosts of North Dakota, Volume 3.
-If you enjoy this website, please consider ordering a book via Amazon, Barnes & Noble, or our website, or you can pick up a copy in person at one of these fine retailers.
+If you enjoy this website, please consider ordering a book via our website, or you can pick up a copy in person at one of these fine retailers.